groundbeeflover/newThesisRepo/README.md

 python train_driving_dgfrcnn.py --exp non_dg --source_domains A  --target_domains I --weights_folder ABC2I --weights_file singlebest_a2i_frcnn
 python train_driving_dgfrcnn.py --exp dg --source_domains ABC  --target_domains I --weights_folder ABC2I --weights_file abc2i_dgfrcnn --reg_weights 0.5 0.5 0.5 0.05 0.0001
 ```

+Here the codes A,B,C and I refer to the four datasets.

 The following are the sample commands that can be used to train the FCOS in non-dg and dg modes, respectively.
 ```